-- To develop a systematic, evidence based, critically evaluative and critically reflective approach to clinical decision making skills, advancing own scholarship in relation to the development of independent/supplementary prescribing practice - To enable allied health professionals (physiotherapists, podiatrist, therapeutic radiographer and paramedic) to develop the competence to practice safely, appropriately and cost-effectively as independent / supplementary prescribers in relation to professional standards set by Health and Care Professions Council (2019) meeting the expectations of professional behaviour, and standards of conduct, performance and ethics in all assessments.
+- To develop a systematic, evidence based, critically evaluative and critically reflective approach to clinical decision making skills, advancing own scholarship in relation to the development of supplementary prescribing practice - To enable allied health professionals (diagnostic radiographer, dietician) to develop the competence to practice safely, appropriately and cost-effectively as supplementary prescribers in relation to professional standards set by Health and Care Professions Council (2019) meeting the expectations of professional behaviour, and standards of conduct, performance and ethics in all assessments.

-Module Learning Outcomes - at the end of this module, students will be able to meet the expectations of professional behaviour in prescribing practice, including the standards of conduct, performance and ethics in relation to all 12 Learning Outcomes:
+Module Learning Outcomes - at the end of this module, students will be able to meet the expectations of professional behaviour in prescribing practice, including the standards of conduct, performance and ethics in relation to all 12 Learning outcomes.